The Tactical Asset Allocation Strategy Explained

 Investors should not use the statistics shown for the Global Adaptive Strategy to establish expectations of specific levels of returns or drawdowns.
-Investors should, however, appreciate that we believe the principles (review #1 - #3 above) which underly the Global Adaptive Strategy are enduing enough to significantly outperform the market in the future, both in lowering risk and in improving returns.
+Investors should, however, appreciate that we believe the principles (review #1 - #3 above) which underlie the Global Adaptive Strategy are enduring enough to significantly outperform the market in the future, both in lowering risk and in improving returns.

 What makes this Strategy well worth the annual subscription price?

 I have tested many thousands of tactical strategies and, in every case, my first focus has been on drawdowns, then returns.

 The strategies which have resulted from this discipline are strategies in which I have confidence sharing with our family and subscribers.